chandnipatelTW/expense-comparitor/README.md

 for expenses: \<root project directory>/data/expense_files/expensify/manually_ignored

 you'll need to find the exact lines from one of the credit card activity files or the expense files, and paste it into their respective ignore file.
 if you begin the line with a hash symbal (#), this line will be considered a comment and ignored when parsing the file. this is useful to make notes about the lines that you've manually ignored.

+### RUNNING AN EXAMPLE
+Included in this repository, is a set of example files including charge files from a JPMC statement, some manually ignored charges, and some example expense reports from expensify.
+You will find this example dataset in the directory:
+\<root project directory>/expense_matcher_cli/example_data

+To prepare the example, use the command:
+./gradlew prepareExample

+Then run the program normally with the command:
+./gradlew run

+afterwords, you can put the repository back to its intial state by using the command:
+./gradlew cleanExample

 ### Development notes
 to run the tests, use the command: